hackbg/fadroma/doc/docs/client.md

   async tx4 (n) { return await this.execute({tx4: {my_value: n}}) }
 }
 ```
+Remember that there are two mutually incompatible ways of defining methods with
+no parameters (`"q1"` vs. `{"q3":{}}`).
+It's just how the deserialization works
+on the Rust end.

 :::info We miss ES5 and CommonJS, too.
 However, this example assumes an environment with native support for ES Modules,